-Rehoboth is a town in central Namibia, north of the Tropic of Capricorn, with approximately 40 000 inhabitants (this include the immediate surrounding, rural community).
-Located 87 km south of the Namibian capital Windhoek, Rehoboth lies on a high elevation plateau with several natural hot-water springs.
-Rehoboth is divided into eight neighborhoods, called blocks.
-The oldest part of the town is blocks A and C, of which block B contains most public services and shops.
+Rehoboth is a town in central Namibia, north of the Tropic of Capricorn, with approximately 40 000 inhabitants (this includes the immediate surroundings, rural community).
+Located 87 km south of the Namibian capital Windhoek, Rehoboth lays on a high elevation plateau with several natural hot-water springs located within the town.
+Rehoboth is divided into eight neighbourhoods, called blocks.
+The oldest parts of the town are blocks A and C, of which block B contains most public services and shops.
 Rehoboth is governed by a town council; its economy relies on small businesses and many surrounding game/cattle farms.
-The Region has tourist potential, considering access to the Naukluft Park and Sossus Vlei via Mariental or via Rehoboth.
-Rehoboth is seen as an important growth point in the Hardap Region, as such it can make an important contribution to the overall development of the Region.
-The whole Region has well developed infrastructure (Rehoboth Town Profile, 2005).
+The Region has tourist potential, considering it provides access to the Naukluft Park and Sossus vlei via the C14 gravel road.
+Rehoboth is seen as an important growth point in the Hardap region, as such it can make an important contribution to the overall development of the region (Rehoboth Town Profile, 2005).

 EPL 7769 overlaps with 15 commercial farms (Figure 6).
-The farms have well-kept boundary fences with tracks, which can be used for access and movements during the exploration activities.
-Pro-active communication between the proponent, farmers and neighboring property owners, need to be maintained when planning to access the EPL and to keep them updated on exploration activities.
+The farms have well-kept boundary fences with tracks, which can be used for access during exploration.
+Pro-active communication between the proponent, farmers and neighbouring property owners need to be maintained when planning to access the EPL and to keep them updated on exploration activities as they occur.